 The child’s resilience is a factor

 A child’s resilience can help them thrive and survive despite adversity in their life.
-Understanding the six domains of a child's resilience will help you know more about what may help buffer the impact of their parent’s problematic AOD use.
+Understanding the six domains of a child's resilience will help you know more about what may help buffer the impact of their parent’s problematic alcohol and other drugs use.
 It will also help you find ways to build on these through case planning.
+It is important to remember that resilience does not equate to safety.

 |Domain||Exploring a child's resiliency|